-Navigate custom home builders have decades of experience organizing and supervising home construction projects from planning and budgeting to acquiring permits.
-They have led many home construction projects that incorporate green building techniques.
+Navigate Homes has decades of experience organizing and supervising home construction projects from planning and budgeting to acquiring permits.
+It has led many home construction projects that incorporate green building techniques.
 All homes built by Navigate Homes are energy efficient and are rated on the Home Energy Rating System (HERS) Index.
 Our team takes pride in the fact that our homes consistently rank high on the scale for energy efficiency.

-Is there a significant cost difference for building a green home in the short and long term?
+Is there a significant cost difference between building a green home in the short and long term?

 Cost is dependent on the builder used, the scale of “green” wanted (such as certified green versus energy efficient), and the products and fixtures featured in the home.
 Typically there is an additional cost if you choose to officially certify the home as green.

 In the long term, the cost of energy will be less for a home that uses high-efficiency equipment and is well insulated.
-Navigate Homes keeps all of these things in mind as they help you plan your dream home, regardless of how “green” you want it to be.
+Navigate Homes keeps all of these things in mind as it helps you plan your dream home, regardless of how “green” you want it to be.